-Since returning to school in March, we have been recapping our Phase 3 sounds and digraphs that we learnt on Zoom during Lockdown.
+Since returning to school, we have been recapping our Phase 3 sounds and digraphs that we have previously learnt.

 We have also been practising recognising our tricky words by sight.

-We sing lots of songs with our Phonics to help us remember our sounds.
+We sing many songs with our Phonics to help us remember our sounds.
 Please make sure you practice these at home!

 - Please make sure all items of uniform are clearly named.
 Any items of clothing that are not named, may not make it back to you.

-- Please make sure any money sent into school is in a labelled envelope.
+- Please make sure any money sent into school is in a labeled envelope.

 - Reading with your child as often as possible is vital for their communication, language and literacy development.

 - Please make sure your child’s reading book is in their book bag and at school every day so that we can hear them read regularly.

 - PE is every Wednesday.
 Children are now to come into school in their normal uniform and they will get changed into their P.E kit at school.

 - Forest school is every Monday.
 Children are to bring in wellies and come in outdoor/old clothing.